Crunch-io/apidocs-sphinx/source/endpoint-reference/endpoint-join.rst

 ``/datasets/{id}/joins/{id}/variables/``

 A variables catalog which describes variables in the subordinate dataset.
-See :ref:`Variables <variables-catalog>` for more details.
+See :doc:`Variables </endpoint-reference/endpoint-variable>` for more details.